 Pursuing Intellectual Property Assets as a Creditor of a Bankrupt Party

-When an individual declares bankruptcy, they have a list of duties to carry out before they will be discharged of their debts.
+In Canada, a bankrupt generally becomes a bankrupt either by voluntarily assigning themselves into bankruptcy, or by a court order which assigns them into bankruptcy at the application of a creditor.
+A bankrupt, whether an individual, partnership, unincorporated association, corporation, cooperative society or cooperative organization, has a list of duties to carry out.
 The first of these duties, enumerated in section 158 of the Bankruptcy Act, is the requirement to disclose and deliver to the bankruptcy trustee all property under their possession or control.

 The Act defines property as follows:

 property means any type of property, whether situated in Canada or elsewhere, and includes money, goods, things in action, land and every description of property, whether real or personal, legal or equitable, as well as obligations, easements and every description of estate, interest and profit, present or future, vested or contingent, in, arising out of or incident to property

 Faced with bankruptcy, and the need to disclose and deliver all property, many assets will readily come to mind for inclusion in the list.
 For example, senior management undertaking this task for a hoverboard manufacturer might immediately list off money in the bank, production line machinery, inventory, electronics, and interests in land.
 These are all things with which we associate value, they are also generally assets which are tangible.
 It is therefore not unsurprising that a very valuable intangible asset may often be overlooked and thereby go undisclosed to the trustee – an interest in intellectual property such as a patent or trademark.